What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 Origin of the term Pow-Wow

 The word Pow-Wow comes from Algonquian terms referring to a gathering, a healer, or a spiritual meeting.
-Over time, the word evolved to describe these large cultural events where nations come together to sing, dance, trade, and celebrate.
+Over time, the word has evolved to designate these large cultural events where nations meet to sing, dance, exchange, and celebrate.

-Today, the Pow-Wow is both a place of memory and a living place, where past, present and future meet.
+Today, the Pow-Wow is both a place of remembrance and a living space where past, present, and future meet.

 There are two main forms of Pow-Wow: